depression_pain

 A Central Nervous System in Turmoil

-A mountain of scientific research over the last 10 years has demonstrated that neuropsychiatric conditions such as depression, anxiety disorders, and possibly bipolar disease are, in a very high percentage of cases, the result of inflammation occurring in the brain.
+There is a mountain of scientific research demonstrating that neuropsychiatric conditions such as depression, anxiety disorders, and possibly bipolar disease are, in a very high percentage of cases, the result of inflammation occurring in the brain.

-In the past few years, there’s been a great deal of publicity linking generalized inflammation to heart disease, chronic pain, and obesity.
+There is a great deal of research linking generalized inflammation to heart disease, chronic pain, and obesity.
 Inflammation in the body takes many forms: When we have an allergic response to pollen or food, our bodies’ inflammatory response includes the release of histamine, which makes our eyes itch and noses run; we see the inflammation associated with a skin wound when the white cells of our immune system respond to a bacterial infection.
 Inflammation in our brains, however, is unique in that it is mediated by tiny cells called microglia.

 Further compounding the issue is the fact that a solid understanding of the role of microglia in brain health is sadly lacking among most medical professionals, with the result that they continue to treat what are in fact “symptoms” as separate and unique “diseases.”